.44-40 Winchester: In popular culture

 The famed Winchester Model 1873 repeating rifle was chambered for WCF .44-40.
 To both celebrate and enhance its prestige, Winchester established a coveted "One of One Thousand" grade in 1875.
 Barrels producing unusually small groupings during test-firing were fitted to rifles with set triggers and a special finish.
-Marked "One of One Thousand", they sold for a then pricey $100 (Worth about $2,612.90 as of 2024).
+Marked "One of One Thousand", they sold for a then-pricey $100 (equivalent in purchasing power to about $3,000 USD, 2026).
 A popular 1950 Western starring James Stewart, Winchester '73, was based on the coveted gun.
 WCF .44-40 rounds are prominently featured throughout the movie, notably when it is the only cartridge passed out in a shooting contest offering a "One of One Thousand" as a prize, and after an Indian attack where female lead Shelley Winters requests the last round from a revolver loaned to her by male lead Jimmy Stewart, saved to use on herself if necessary, as a souvenir of surviving the bloodshed.
 The superior power of the 40-grain .44 caliber WCF round is also repeatedly touted over the rival Henry 1860 repeating rifle's 28-grain.44 caliber Henry rimfire load.

 Also reinforced in the film - by all the main characters carrying only WCF .44 ammunition in their gunbelts - is the common chambering of both the Winchester 1873 and the single-action Colt "Peacemaker" six-shot revolver, another weapon that "Won the West", also chambered for .45 Colt loads.

 In the television series The Rifleman, actor Chuck Connors' character Lucas McCain uses a modified Winchester Model 1892 rifle, an anachronism in the 1880s setting of the series, chambered in .44-40 throughout the series.
 In the TV Series Little House on the Prairie, Season 2 Episode 12, Mr. Edwards buys his son a Winchester Model 1894 chambered in .44-40, although this was an anachronism as this rifle was not manufactured chambered for the .44-40 cartridge at the time-frame depicted in the show.